leonardinius/today-i-learned/shell/bash-check-port--dev-tcp.md

 # Shell: check tcp port

-Periodically I find myself in th need to check for TCP port availability; and no convenient tools available and not possible to install one.
+Periodically I find myself in the need to check for TCP port availability; and no convenient tools available and not possible to install one.

 Usually I use `netcat -z -v cidrc port` or telnet.